Parents » Parent Educational Rights

 Parent Educational Rights

-• Have the right to a free public education.
+• Right to a free public education.

 Information Required for School Enrollment